Showing posts with label Raetia. Show all posts

 Abusina caracalla altarOn the front of the monument, six people are depicted who are grouped around an altar.
 To the right of the altar stands a bearded man with the back of his head covered.
 The boy to his right is similarly veiled.
 Both are wearing knee-length robes.
 The boy is holding a plate with offerings in his hand, and behind them is another person.
 To the left of the altar, a bare-chested sacrificial servant with an axe in hand leads a bull to be sacrificed.
 A musician behind the sacrificial servant accompanies the scene with his double flute.
 Another, badly damaged figure, possibly female, stands behind the altar.

-Abbot Werner, head of the Weltenburg monastery, remarks in the chronicle of his monastery that he wrote that the altar had eventually found itself "brought into the village and used as a corner stone in the sacristy of the church.
+Abbot Werner, head of the Weltenburg monastery, remarks in his chronicle of his monastery that the altar had eventually found itself "brought into the village and used as a corner stone in the sacristy of the church.
 In this condition I examined it in 1780.”
 In 1784 the altar was sent to the Academy of Sciences in Munich where, he continues to write, "it had to stand at the entrance for many years without any archaeologist having pity on it.”
 In 1814 the altar was held within the Antiquarium in the Munich Residence and finally in the Bavarian National Museum.The two smaller upper fragments of the stone were found in 1887 and 1915 respectively and were also taken to Munich.
 However, the monument itself had been completely destroyed during the war where fortunately in addition to this copy on the fort grounds in Eining, there is another, better preserved copy in the Archaeological State Collection in Munich.

 Abusina caracalla altar

+On the left side of the monument, the goddess Fortuna is depicted holding a cornucopia in her left hand, symbolising fertility and prosperity.
+Her right hand holds a rudder on the ground, symbolising that Fortuna, the goddess of fate, holds human fate in her hand.
+The right side of the stone shows the genius of the third Britannic cohort mentioned in the inscription, who is the guardian spirit of the troops.
+Abusina caracalla altarHe also holds a cornucopia in his left arm and with his right hand makes a sacrifice from a bowl on a flaming round altar.
 The cohors III Britannorum was probably raised shortly after Roman rule was established on the British Isles, in order to pacify the region by drawing the local youth into the Roman army.
 During the Year of the Four Emperors, several troops recruited amongst Britons sided with Emperor Galba and subsequently with Emperor Vitellius under command of A. Caecina Alienus.
 Upon Vespasian's eventual victory, the cohors III Britannorum was transferred to Raetia.
 Here in Eining two military diplomas issued to soldiers of the cohors III Britannorum were recovered.
 It's possible that the cohors III Britannorum was transferred to the fort of Eining under the reign of Emperor Hadrian.
 During the military reorganisation of Emperor Antoninus Pius in the years around 160, the fort at Eining was reconstructed, probably by soldiers of the cohors III Britannorum.

 Abusina römertag